husayt/josediazgonzalez.com/_posts/2011-05-17-using-cakeadmin-to-generate-backend-applications.markdown

     - admin
     - cakephp 1.3
   layout: post
+  description: CakeAdmin is a CakePHP 1.3 plugin for building web application backends quickly and easily.
+It is most analogous to running `cake bake` which generating your basic application structure with a series of questions.
 ---

 [CakeAdmin](https://github.com/josegonzalez/cake_admin) is a CakePHP 1.3 plugin for building web application backends quickly and easily.
 It is most analogous to running `cake bake` which generating your basic application structure with a series of questions.